-MKT 2350 - Digital Marketing Analytics
+MKT 2350 - Digital Marketing Analytics 3 Credit hours

 Explores web analytic tools to identify how digital marketing initiatives (e.g., social media vs. blogging vs. email marketing, etc.) perform against one another, understand how well they're achieving their business goals, and identify return on investment of their online activities.
 Prerequisites: CPT 1250, MKT 1010.

+Freequisites.
+CFT 1250, MKT 1010.

-MKT 2520 - Special Studies in Marketing Credit hours
+MKT 2520 - Special Studies in Marketing 🖋 🎓 2 Credit hours

 Integrates the knowledge gained, and skills developed, in prior course study.
 The focus of this capstone course is maximizing the impact of the marketing mix through marketing strategies.
 The course requires the use of marketing information from primary and secondary sources, and the interpretation of such information.
 Emphasizing the significance of marketing plans, course requirements include students' selection, research, and development of one specialized element of marketing planning as a capstone project.
 This capstone course is offered once per academic year and prerequisites are enforced.
 Prerequisites: MKT 1010, MKT 2210.